-Reclassification of a teacher in consequence of additional training, and salary increase resulting from such reclassification will be as follows: When a teacher completes satisfactory training programs on or before August 31st in any year and presents documentary evidence from the Teacher Qualification Service before December 31st, that he/she has changed his/her certification, then any change in salary will be effective September 1st of that year.
-Furthermore, when a teacher completes satisfactory training programs on or before December 31st in any year and presents documentary evidence from the Teacher Qualification Service before before before training programs on or before December 31st in any year and presents documentary evidence from the Teacher Qualification Service before April 1st that he/she has changed his/her certification, then any change in salary will be effective January 1st.
+Reclassification of a teacher in consequence of additional training, and salary increase resulting from such reclassification will be as follows: When a teacher completes satisfactory training programs on or before August 31st in any year and presents documentary evidence from the Teacher Qualification Service before December 31st, that they have changed their certification, then any change in salary will be effective September 1st of that year.
+Furthermore, when a teacher completes satisfactory training programs on or before December 31st in any year and presents documentary evidence from the Teacher Qualification Service before April 1st that they have changed their certification, then any change in salary will be effective January 1st.